ionic-enterprise/tutorials-and-demos-react/demos/auth-playground/README.md

 #### PrivateRoute

-This component simply reacts to changes in [AuthenticationState](./README.md#auth-playground) and will redirect to the `LoginPage` when a user is not authenticated and a protected route is accessed.
+This component simply reacts to changes in [AuthenticationState](./README.md#auth-playground) and will redirect to the `LoginPage` when an unauthenticated user attempts to access a protected route.

 ### Hooks